dmccreary/dmccreary/docs/transcripts/the-robo-ceo.md

 Deep learning neural networks alone have almost zero explainability.
 Knowledge graphs, on the other hand, often include a subgraph known as a semantic concept graph.
 This subgraph contains concepts that have ideally been curated by human beings.
 In healthcare, for example, we have about 3.4 million concepts in our knowledge graph—every drug, symptom, disease, procedure, billing code, and definition related to a patient and their condition.

-**Dan McCreary:** So, when you traverse that concept graph, you accumulate a series of definitions as you move through it, and you can see the path that was taken.
+So, when you traverse that concept graph, you accumulate a series of definitions as you move through it, and you can see the path that was taken.
 That path provides a basis for explainability.
 For example, if a patient requests a very expensive drug or procedure, we have something called "prior authorization."
 A good example is infertility treatment, such as in vitro fertilization (IVF), which can cost around $20,000.
 We want to ensure that the patient has done all the necessary due diligence before authorizing such an expensive procedure.
 We want to make sure they've been seeing an infertility specialist for at least a year before moving forward.

 If we authorize the treatment, there's no need for an explanation—people are generally satisfied with that outcome.
 But when we deny the treatment, we have to provide a legally binding explanation, reviewed by our attorneys, to justify why the request was denied.
 This process is very time-consuming and expensive, which makes explainability in healthcare incredibly important.